fkooman/put/README.md

 ## Writing Tests

-Writing tests is the same as for PHPUnit.
+Writing tests is exactly the same as for PHPUnit.
 Put them in the `tests/` directory of your project.
 A simple example:

     <?php